Zone (band): History

-In February 2011, Miyu, Maiko, and Tomoka announced they would be reuniting (without Mizuho) in honor of the 10th anniversary of "Secret Base."
+In February 2011, Nagase, Sakae and Nishimura announced that they would be reuniting (without Saito) for the 10th anniversary of "Secret Base".
 The group released Zone Tribute in August and made several concert appearances.
-In November, Tomoka announced she would be leaving the band because of health reasons.
-Miyu and Maiko continued as a duo, and released "Treasure of the Heart" in June 2012.
+In November, Nishimura announced that she would be leaving the band for health reasons.
+Nagase and Sakae continued as a duo, and released "Treasure of the Heart" in June 2012.